tytydraco/yessleep/out/URBAN_APPETITE__Part_15.md

 I pointed a shaking finger down the street, toward the city’s covered stadium.
 Even from this distance we could all see its roof caving in, the sides falling inwards, darkness consuming it as readily as the ground did.
 All around us, screams erupted from buildings just like the one we had escaped.
 We all stood there in the darkness of the alleyway, turning around in circles as we tried to pinpoint the sources.
 There were too many to count.
+I could only hope those making the screams were still managing to escape.

-“I don’t think there’s a place where we won’t die now.”
+"I don’t think there’s a place where we won’t die now.”

 Part 2: https://www.reddit.com/r/nosleep/comments/17fsq9v/urban_appetite_part_25_city_life_can_eat_you/